Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

     echoreq, echorep, unreach, toobig, timex, paramprob,
     neighbrsol, neighbradv, routersol, routeradv
 } keep state`
-- Inbound DHCPv6 client <-> server traffic (udp port 546 <- 547) must be enabled on WAN ix1.
+- `dhcp6leased` <-> server traffic (udp port 546 <- 547) must be enabled on WAN ix1.
 Our example covers this with `pass in quick on egress inet6 proto udp from any port 547 to any port 546`.

 # ⚠️ IMPORTANT SECURITY DISCLAIMER ⚠️